raspberrychris/Play-Pens-Pal/content/_index.md

 ### Customers Say about this product

-> "The hexagonal design creates a cozy play space.
+> 'The hexagonal design creates a cozy play space.
 Easy to set up and move around, and the six sides provide great stability.
-My baby loves exploring the different angles!"
+My baby loves exploring the different angles!'

 ---